 This research was executed between January 2016 and December 2017.
 Patients with tonsillopharyngitis with EBV and CMV serologic tests were included (n = 242).
-They were admitted to the Department of Paediatrics at the University of Szeged (SZTE) in Hungary for outpatient and inpatient care.
+They were admitted to the Department of Paediatrics at the University of Szeged in Hungary for outpatient and inpatient care.

 Past medical history, clinical findings on presentation, indication for EBV and CMV serologies, biochemical test results (complete blood count, liver function tests, and C-reactive protein), treatments, and demographic data were all analysed.
 At the time of their first visit, all the patients were between the ages of 0 and 18.
+We excluded participants from the study if no past medical information was provided or if no EBV or CMV serology was done at the time of presentation.

-We identified upper respiratory tract infection: the patient had a fever, sore throat, cervical lymphadenopathy, and inflamed pharynx with or without exudate.
+We identified upper respiratory tract infection: the patient had a fever, sore throat, cervical lymphadenopathy, and inflamed pharynx with or without exudate (5).
 Patients were split into two groups (EBV/CMV and non-EBV/CMV) based on whether they confirmed EBV or CMV.